muratk5n/thirdwave/en/README.md

 Why?
 There are TCO benefits, training, maintanance all become easier if one optimal tech can handle all.

-Plus there isn't enough lithium to go around; clearly an inferior solution.
+Plus there isn't enough lithium to go around.
+That is an hard limit that cannot be overcome.

 ---